 “Yes.
 He and my son Ron and his friend Jason are in Ron’s bedroom.
-They’re supposed to be doing their homework, but are probably playing video games.
+They’re supposed to be doing their homework, but are probably talking.
 Devin told me about what happened this afternoon.
 Perhaps it would be valuable for me to tell you the details Devin told me.
 They will reflect his point of view, but from a professional perspective.
 Is that acceptable?”

 “Yes.
 He didn’t tell me anything beyond that he’s gay and has a boyfriend.”

 “Let me tell you what I found out,” Tammy told Marilyn Elrich.

 While the conversation in Tammy’s home office continued, in Ron’s room he, Jason, and Devin were talked out and decided to try to play Tomb Raider, a game Ron had received for his birthday but hadn’t had much time to play.
-After over an hour of trying, Devin didn’t seem ready to get into a game he’d never played before.
+Devin didn’t seem ready to get into a game he’d never played before.

 “Why hasn’t your mom come to get me, Ron?” he asked.
 “It’s seems like we’ve been here for hours.”

 “She’s talking with your mom, getting her viewpoint, finding out how much she knows about how DNA — genes — is responsible for sexuality, including being straight, gay, or bisexual, how much her religion… uh, sorry, your religion has to do with her reaction when you told her you’re gay, stuff like that.
 She’s really good doing stuff like that.
 Ask Jase, he knows.”